 Cheapest rolling electricity tariff in the UK (no fixed end date)

-Find an estimated cheap monthly (rolling) electricity deal for your home—based on your postcode, meter and payment method—then compare it against the Ofgem price cap.
+Find an estimated cheap monthly (rolling) electricity deal for your home—based on your postcode, meter and payment method—then compare it against the Ofgem price cap, which rises 13% to £1,862 from 1 July 2026.

 - Rolling tariffs can be cheaper than the Standard Variable Tariff (SVT), but prices can change with notice.